 Sometimes, all it takes to make your knee, foot, or ankle pain go away is the simple addition of an orthotics.
 At Alliance Foot & Ankle Specialists, our team of board-certified Tarrant County podiatrists offers a full range of devices and shoes to relieve your foot pain and get your feet feeling good for life.
-If you live in or near Grapevine or Keller, Texas, contact the office today to see if orthotics are the right option for you.
+If you live in or near Grapevine or Keller, Texas, contact the office today to schedule an appointment with our pedorathist and see if orthotics are the right option for you.

 Free Yourself From Foot Pain With Our Orthotics and Shoe Selection